connectivecpp/chops-net-ip/README.md

 - Chris Kohlhoff is a networking expert (among other expertises, including C++), creator of the Asio library and initial author of the C++ Networking Technical Standard (TS).
 Asio is available at https://think-async.com/ and Chris' Github site is https://github.com/chriskohlhoff/.
 Asio forms the basis for the C++ Networking Technical Standard (TS), which will (almost surely) be standardized in C++ 20.
 Currently the Chops Net IP library uses the `networking-ts-impl` repository from Chris' Github account.

+- Vinnie Falco is the author of the Boost Beast library, an excellent building block library for asynchronous (and synchronous) HTTP and WebSocket applications.
+His Beast library uses Asio.
+He is very proficient in C++ including presenting at CppCon and is also active in blockchain development and other technology areas.
+His Github site is https://github.com/vinniefalco.

 - Phil Nash is the author of the Catch C++ unit testing library.
 The Catch library is available at https://github.com/catchorg/Catch2.

 - Anthony Williams is the author of Concurrency in Action, Practical Multithreading.
 His web site is http://www.justsoftwaresolutions.co.uk and his Github site is https://github.com/anthonywilliams.
 Anthony is a recognized expert in concurrency including Boost Thread and C++ standards efforts.
 It is highly recommended to buy his book, whether in paper or electronic form, and Anthony is busy at work on a second edition (covering C++ 14 and C++ 17 concurrency facilities) now available in pre-release form.